openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

 $ blkid | grep "swap"
 ```

 This command should return a line referencing various identifiers for your swap partition.
 You can compare the UUID visible from this context with the UUID lised in _Yast2_ for good measure (see. step 2 above).
-If you have created the swap space during installation, don't forget to search for the UUID and the `/dev/sda<number>` identifiers referencing the partition to which you will want to resume to.
+If you have created the swap space during installation, don't forget to search for the UUID and the `/dev/sda<number>` identifiers referencing the partition you are resuming to.

 Finally, to fulfill condition (Resume referenced), in _Yast2_: